syncfusion-content/angular-docs/angular/PivotClient/getting-started.md

 {% endtabs %}

-### Running the application

-* To run the application, execute below command.
+* To run the application, execute the below command.

 {% highlight javascript %}